github/libprojfs/README.md

 [Projected File System][winprojfs] and developed in conjunction with the [VFSForGit][vfs4git] project.

-The libprojfs C library may also be used independently of VFSForGit.
+While the libprojfs C library may also be used independently of VFSForGit, our primary goal is to enable users to run the VFSForGit client on a Linux system.

+At present libprojfs is undergoing rapid development and its design and APIs may change significantly; some features are also incomplete, and so we do not recommend libprojfs for any production environments.

+However, we wanted to share our progress to date, and we hope others are as excited as we are at the prospect of running the VFSForGit client on Linux in the not-too-distant future!

 ## Current Status

-The library is under active development and supports basic directory projection, with additional features being added regularly.
+The library is under active development and supports basic directory projection, with additional features added regularly.

 We will only make a first, official versioned release once initial development is complete.

-A libprojfs filesystem can currently be used to mount a VFSForGit [`MirrorProvider`][mirror] test client; we expect to continue initial pre-release development until the actual VFSForGit client is also functional with libprojfs.
+A libprojfs filesystem can currently be used to mount a VFSForGit [`MirrorProvider`][mirror] test client; we expect to continue our pre-release development until the VFSForGit client proper is also functional with libprojfs, at which point we may make an initial tagged release.

 ## Design